BillWaller/C-Menu/README.md

 Just add hot water, stir, and Bob's your uncle, you have soup!

+---

 ### C-Menu PICK

 <img src="screenshots/Pick.png" />

-This program provides a list of objects from arguments, piped input, or a text file and lets the user select those to be written to a file, piped to standard output, or provided as arguments to an executable specified in the description file.
+This program provides a list of objects from arguments, piped input, or a text file and lets the user select those to be written to a file, piped to standard output, or provided as arguments to an executable files specified in the description file.
 Of course, you can select objects and commands with keyboard or mouse.
-C-Menu Pick does not currently support a Brain-Computer Interface.
-At least, not
+C-Menu Pick does not currently support a Brain-Computer Interface (BCI), at least, not yet.
-Yet.

 The simplest use of C-Menu Pick is:

-Pick a file to view:
+Pick a file to view using "lf", a utility to search for files using regular expressions, and which is included with C-Menu:

 ```
 view -S "lf -r . .*\.c$"
 ```

-Execute a script on a picked file:
+Execute a program or script on a picked file:

 ```
 pick -S "lf -r . .*\.c$" -n 1 -c my_executable